Police and Crime Commissioner election

 Results of second (final) count for all Surrey local authorities.
 Lisa Townsend has been elected as the Police and Crime Commissioner for Surrey.

 Police and Crime Commissioners were introduced in the 41 Police Authorities across England in 2012 and they are elected to make sure that local police meet the needs of the community.
 They are elected using the Supplementary Voting System (SV) and a Police Area Returning Officer (PARO) is appointed to conduct the elections across each area and declare the result.

-The next election for the Surrey Police and Crime Commissioner will take place on 6 May 2021.
-It will be held at the same time as the Runnymede Borough Council and Surrey County Council elections.
+The most recent election for the Surrey Police and Crime Commissioner took place on 6 May 2021.

 Read more about the Surrey Police and Crime Commissioner election.